Maria Tallchief: Dance style

 Tallchief was known for "dazzling audiences with her speed, energy and fire."
 She was said to exhibit both "electrifying passion" and great technical ability.
 She combined precise footwork with athleticism.
 Ashley Wheater, artistic director of the Joffrey Ballet, remarked, "When you watch Tallchief on video, you see that aside from the technical polish there is a burning passion she brought to her dancing.
 In her interpretation of Balanchine's "Firebird," she was consumed both inside and out.
 She was not just a great dancer, but a real artist—a true interpreter who brought her personality to bear on the dancing."
 According to Time, she was also "a master in the perfect pause, the moment of stillness allowing the audience and the narrative to keep pace with the choreography."

 William Mason, director emeritus of the Lyric Opera of Chicago, described Tallchief as "a consummate professional ...
 She realized who and what she was, but she didn't flaunt it.
 She was unpretentious."
 Fellow dancer Allegra Kent remarked "She didn't seem to be frightened of the stage, like some of the others.
 She had an iron will inside ...
 She phrased her curls and extensions as delicately or as strongly as the music itself."

 Personal life

-During her first year at the Ballet Russe de Monte Carlo, Tallchief dated Alexander "Sasha" Goudevitch, the darling of the company.
+During her first year at the Ballet Russe de Monte Carlo, Tallchief dated Russian dancer Alexander "Sasha" Goudevitch, the darling of the company.
 "For both of us, it was our first love," Tallchief recalled.
 "We saw each other every day, and I was convinced it was true love."
 Goudevitch moonlighted for extra money and bought Tallchief an engagement ring.
 In the spring of 1944, however, he had a sudden change of heart when another young woman began to pursue him.
 As Tallchief later recalled, "My heart was broken."